Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

 In addition to resonant devices, we designed and fabricated linear thermo-optic phase shifters both with and without undercut.
-A micrograph of the phase shifter with undercut is shown in Fig.~\ref{fig:lin_ps}a.
+The mask layout and a representative micrograph of the phase shifter with undercut are shown in Figs.~\ref{fig:lin_ps}a and \ref{fig:lin_ps}b and Fig.~\ref{fig:lin_ps}c, respectively.
 The phase shifter consists of two doped silicon strips parallel to the waveguide.
+These doped silicon strips are placed at a distance away from the optical mode to avoid excess optical losses, resulting in the insertion loss being dominated by the intrinsic waveguide propagation loss.
+A 125 \si{\micro\meter} device length and 2 dB/cm propagation loss yields a total insertion loss of 0.025 dB.
 To extract the tuning efficiency of the phase shifter, it was placed within an imbalanced MZI so the interference fringes could be tracked at varying heater powers.
-The transmission spectrum of the MZI without undercut and with undercut under different applied heater powers is shown in Fig.~\ref{fig:lin_ps}c and Fig.~\ref{fig:lin_ps}d, respectively.
+The transmission spectrum of the MZI without undercut and with undercut under different applied heater powers is shown in Fig.~\ref{fig:lin_ps}e and Fig.~\ref{fig:lin_ps}f, respectively.
 The undercut phase shifter requires significantly less power to induce a larger shift in interference fringe wavelength.
-This is demonstrated in the wafer maps showing \text{$P_{\pi}$} for the phase shifters without undercut and phase shifters with undercut in Fig.~\ref{fig:lin_ps}g and Fig.~\ref{fig:lin_ps}h, respectively.
-An improvement factor of 40.5 is shown, moving from a non-undercut \text{$P_{\pi}$} of 43.46 mW to a \text{$P_{\pi}$} of 1.07 mW for the undercut device.
+This is demonstrated in the wafer maps showing \text{$P_{\pi}$} for the phase shifters without undercut and phase shifters with undercut in Fig.~\ref{fig:lin_ps}e and Fig.~\ref{fig:lin_ps}f, respectively.
+An improvement factor of 40.5 is shown, moving from a non-undercut average \text{$P_{\pi}$} of 43.46 mW and standard deviation 0.94 mW to an average \text{$P_{\pi}$} of 1.07 mW and standard deviation 0.01 mW for the undercut device.
 To characterize the time-dependent transient effects of substrate undercut on thermal modulation, we apply a square wave to the phase shifter.
-The transient is shown for the phase shifter without undercut in Fig.~\ref{fig:lin_ps}e, and similarly Fig.~\ref{fig:lin_ps}f shows the transient for the phase shifter with undercut.
+The transient is shown for both the nominal and undercut phase shifter in Fig.~\ref{fig:lin_ps}d (top and bottom, respectively).
 A pulse width of 100 \si{\micro\second} was applied to the non-undercut device, resulting in a rise time of 12.6 \si{\micro\second} and a fall time of 25.3 \si{\micro\second}.
 For the undercut device, a pulse width of 10 ms was used, resulting in a rise time of 1.853 ms and a fall time of 1.258 ms. The increase in rise/fall time has implications on the performance of these phase shifters in the context of optical switches and multiplexers.
 For instance, the increase in rise/fall time results in a slower optical switching speed.
 However, the reduced switching speed disadvantage is mostly negated if the network topology is configured before application runtime \cite{wu2024flexible, jouppi2023tpu}.
 Further, the increase in rise/fall time can be leveraged when considering time-multiplexed driving signals for many thermo-optic phase shifters to reduce electrical I/O \cite{ribeiro2020column}.